odolbeau/odolbeau.fr/source/_posts/2016-08-30-how-to-install-your-laptop-with-ansible.md

 ---
 layout: post
-title: "How to install your personal laptop with ansible?"
+title: "How to install your laptop with ansible?"
 subtitle: Cause you don't want to do it manually!
 description: Ansible is a great easy-to-use tool!
 Automating the installation of your personal laptop is a perfect use case to start playing with it!
 tags: [ansible, configuration management]